kfkaplan/IGRINS_A0V_corrector/README.md

 # The IGRINS A0V Corrector
-This program is for correcting IGRINS standard star A0V spectra for differences in flexure and airmass between the A0V standard star and the science target.

-Questions, comments, want to contribute?
-Email me at kkaplan@usra.edu

-# What does it do?
 This program is designed to correct the A0V spectrum flexure and airmass to match the science target in order to improve telluric correction.
 - It applies a 0th order correction pixel shift in the detector's x-direction to correct for the difference flexure in the detector's x direction between when.
 - It also applies a power-law correction to account for the difference in airmass betweem when the A0V star was observed and when the science target was observed.
 - Both corrections are fit iteratively
 - The correction is applied to the A0V spectrum and then saved as corrected fits files

+Questions, comments, want to contribute?
+Email me at kkaplan@usra.edu

 # Requirements
 - Python 3.7 or above